alexbatesdev/NekkoPlat/README.md

 ## Known Limitations
 - Collision detection is axis‑aligned and may allow tunnelling at very high speeds.
-- Parallax and filter effects require manual HTML/CSS configuration; there is no runtime editor.
 - APIs are unstable and subject to change as the project evolves.

 ## License